-Many utility companies offer tips on how to conserve electricity, water, and gas.
-You can usually find these on the company's website or in their bill inserts or brochures.
+Many utility companies offer advice on how to conserve electricity, water, and gas.
+Look on the company’s website or in their bill inserts or brochures.

 Consider an energy audit.
 This involves finding out where you’re wasting energy and how well your heating and cooling systems work.
 The U.S. Department of Energy offers a do-it-yourself energy audit tool to help you do this.

-A call from your gas, electric, or water company threatening to immediately turn off your service is probably a scam.
-See Scammers Pretend To Be Your Utility Company for tips on how to spot, avoid, and report utilities scams.
+A call from your gas, electric, or water company threatening to turn off your service if you don’t pay immediately is a scam.
+Never wire money through a company like Western Union or Money Gram or pay with a gift card or cryptocurrency to anyone who demands it.
+Read Scammers Pretend To Be Your Utility Company for advice on how to spot, avoid, and report utilities scams.